glimpse-project/glimpse/README.md

 When configuring, append the option `--default-library=static`, as dynamic libraries are not supported on iOS.

-Building will produce binaries that can be imported into an XCode project and run on device.
+Copy a built `glimpse_viewer` binary to `xcode/GlimpseViewer/GlimpseViewer/Glimpse Viewer` and open `xcode/GlimpseViewer` in XCode to package and run on an iPhone X.

+For the Unity plugin, use `ninja install_plugin` as with other platform builds.